calistasalsabila/Programming-Language/Python/material/14_05Regex.md

 ---

-## ⚠️ Common Mistakes in Regex
+## Common Mistakes in Regex

-* ❌ Forgetting to escape special characters: `\.` instead of `.`
+* Forgetting to escape special characters: `\.` instead of `.`
-* ❌ Using greedy quantifiers without control
+* Using greedy quantifiers without control
-* ❌ Forgetting to use raw strings in Python: `r"pattern"`
+* Forgetting to use raw strings in Python: `r"pattern"`
-* ❌ Misusing character classes (e.g., `[^a-z]` = NOT lowercase)
+* Misusing character classes (e.g., `[^a-z]` = NOT lowercase)

 ---

-## 🤔 Tips to Master Regex
+## Tips to Master Regex

-* 👀 Use **regex101.com** to test and understand patterns interactively.
+* Use **regex101.com** to test and understand patterns interactively.
-* 🔬 Break complex patterns into small chunks.
+* Break complex patterns into small chunks.
-* 🧹 Practice real problems like email, password, hashtags, HTML extraction.
+* Practice real problems like email, password, hashtags, HTML extraction.
-* 🧪 Test with both positive & negative examples.
+* Test with both positive & negative examples.

 ---

-## ✨ Final Thoughts
+## Final Thoughts

 Regex is an indispensable tool for string processing, text analysis, data validation, and more.
 Mastering it empowers you to clean, extract, and transform data efficiently — a must-have skill for developers and data scientists alike.

 ---

-Feel free to ask if you need further assistance or examples! 🔍✨
+> 📚 This is part of the Python chapter.